 Rooftop SCENARIO in a 1.5 by 1.5 km square area (MGWS - MGWS)

-The simulation model used in this study is based on unplanned deployment where multiple uncoordinated sites are deployed using a license exempt model.
-The deployment is based on the use of multiple PMP beam-steering sectors, where each sector includes a single instance of PMP beam-steering base-station (BS) with several beam-steering terminals.
+The simulation model used in this rooftop scenario is based on unplanned deployment where multiple uncoordinated sites are deployed using a license exempt model.
+The deployment is based on the use of multiple PMP beam-steering sectors, where each sector includes a single instance of PMP beam-steering base station (BS) with several beam-steering terminals.

-The aim of the simulation is to check the expected performance, as well as get a feeling for the effect of various parameters on interference probability.
+The aim of the simulation is to check the expected performance as well as get a feeling for the effect of various parameters on interference probability.
 Such parameters include the use of dynamic frequency selection (DFS), automatic transmit power control (ATPC), the overall density and the effect of terminals-per-BS density.
 The system operates in TDD mode and the antenna pattern is selected per the pointing angle of the link in the sector.
 Each interference scenario between any two links is described by angles and distances as shown in Figure 9.